DarkIrata/AmiiboSN-Changer/README.md

 # AmiiboSN-Changer
-This tool is a C# copy of AnalogMan's Python script. http://gbatemp.net/threads/release-amiibo-bin-serial-changer.464702/ All prop to him.
+This tool is a C# copy of AnalogMan's Python script. http://gbatemp.net/threads/release-amiibo-bin-serial-changer.464702/

-I just don't like to install python.
+I don't like to install python... thats the reason for the C# Port..

-This tool generates new "unique" keys and write them into the Amiibo bin files.
+This tool generates a new "unique" serial and write it into the Amiibo bin file.
-Thats make it possible to use for example the same Amiibo multiple times in a game (for example Zelda Breath of the Wild).
+Thats make it possible to use for example the same Amiibo multiple times in a game (for example TLoZ Breath of the Wild).

 ## Installation
-You just need the key_retail.bin.
-Google for it.
-It is Nintendo copyrighted, so i can't include it.
+You just need the key_retail.bin next to the asnc.exe Google for it.
+I can't include it because of the copyright.

+## Usage - GUI
+Open it up.
+Its explain itself!

-## Usage
+## Usage - Console
-The asnc.exe have to be called with 1 or 2 parameters.
+The asnc.exe have to be called with at least 1 parameter.
-First parameter is the path to the Amiibo.bin file.

-- Examples for 5 different SSB4_Link Amiibo's.
+Available parameters:
+1 = Amiibo Bin Fil Path
+2 (Optional) = Amount
+3 (Optional) = Output Path

+Example for 3 different Mario Amiibos in my Amiibo Folder:
-   > asnc.exe "SSB4_Link.bin" 5
+   > asnc.exe "C:\Amiibos\Mario.bin" 3 "C:\Amiibos\NewUnique"

 ## Contributing
 1. Fork it!